rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 Artifact Name is the name of the drop folder.
 It must be called `drop`
 And Type must be `Server` (opposed to File Share)
 ![Configure publish](img/2017-10-09-VSTS11.PNG "Configure publish")

+Have you noticed that these Build Tasks correspond to the features in TeamCity?

 Next up is to deploy the package to Azure.